Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 ### Your initial commit

-1. Create a directory named `git-basic-excercises`
+1. Create a directory named `git-basic-exercises`
 2. cd into your new directory
 3. look at what's inside using `ls -a`.
 It should be empty
-4. initialise your git repo using `git init`.
+4. initialize your git repo using `git init`.
 Then check `ls -a` again.
 Can you spot the difference?
 5. check the status of your repo by typing `git status`
 6. type in `touch README.md`.
 This creates a new blank file.
 Then check `ls -a` and `git status` again.
 7. type in `git log`.
 The output should make sense to you
 8. Now add your readme file to your git staging area.
 Hint: use the `git add` command
 9. Then check your `git status` again.
 Can you see the difference?
 10. Try to unstage your file and check your `git status` again
-11. Ok, now for your firstcommit: Make sure your readme file is staged then type in `git commit -m "initial commit"` Your output should be something like this:
+11. Ok, now for your first commit: Make sure your readme file is staged then type in `git commit -m "initial commit"` Your output should be something like this:
 ```
  [master (root-commit) 2103b64] initial commit